 We know now.
 And hoo boy, do we miss them.

-This teacher appreciation week, which kicks off Monday, May 4, let’s celebrate everyone who “teaches” our kids.
+This World Teachers' Day, let’s celebrate everyone who “teaches” our kids.
 This pandemic and all of the life difficulties it’s brought with it – teaching our kids at home while feeling stress and worry, suffering isolation from our communities and struggling to juggle more tasks than ever at once – has laid bare a crucial truth: We parents are people who need other people to make this whole thing work.

-Today my preschooler’s Zoom opened with every child holding an apple (or a drawing of one – who can guarantee what groceries we’ve got in the house these days?) as a thank-you to teachers.
+During May's Teacher Appreciation Week, my preschooler’s Zoom opened with every child holding an apple (or a drawing of one – who can guarantee what groceries we’ve got in the house these days?) as a thank-you to teachers.
 They were thrilled, and the kids loved being able to participate in a group surprise (and eat the fruits of their labor).
+Let's show that kind of gratitude again today!

-Teachers, who were already heroes, have proven themselves superheroes in the last two months, stepping up to the challenge of doing their jobs in very changed circumstances.
+Teachers, who were already heroes, have proven themselves superheroes this year, stepping up to the challenge of doing their jobs in very changed circumstances.

 We’re so grateful to them; let’s widen the circle of gratitude even further.